SEBI Registered Research Analyst vs Investment Advisor: Key Differences Explained

 An RA can distribute financial products but must make full disclosures about any conflict of interest.

-An RIA, however, cannot simultaneously distribute products and provide advice to the same client; SEBI mandates a strict separation under the 2020 IA Regulations to prevent advisors from recommending products they earn commissions.
+An RIA, however, cannot simultaneously distribute products and provide advice to the same client; SEBI mandates a strict separation under the 2020 IA Regulations to prevent advisors from recommending products for which they earn commissions.

 4. Can I get a refund if I paid a SEBI registered research analyst who gave bad advice?

-Bad advice alone does not guarantee a refund, markets are inherently uncertain and SEBI does not compensate for investment losses.
+Bad advice alone does not guarantee a refund; markets are inherently uncertain, and SEBI does not compensate for investment losses.

 However, if the RA violated regulations (e.g., collected fees in an unauthorised account, made fraudulent guarantees, never delivered the promised service), you can pursue a refund through SEBI’s ODR platform, consumer courts, or a civil suit for fees paid under false pretences.